ubccr/xdmod-supremm/docs/customization.md

 ### Notes

-Don't remove any existing entries from `application.json` - it will cause the database primary keys to change and would necessitate a complete deletion and reingestion of all data.
+Don't remove any existing entries from `application.json` &mdash; it will cause the database primary keys to change and necessitate a complete deletion and reingestion of all data.
 If there is an existing job entry that you don't want to match at your site, then remove the regular expression definitions that cause the false positive matches (if no regular expressions are defined